 An Australian racer known for his wet-weather mastery, who stormed to a spectacular MotoGP victory in a downpour at Le Mans.

-Chris Vermeulen carved his path to MotoGP through the world championship circuits, bringing a methodical, intelligent approach to racing.
-The Australian first made his name in World Supersport, winning the title in 2003, before graduating to World Superbikes where he became a consistent front-runner.
-His talent in treacherous conditions was his calling card; in the wet, he was nearly untouchable.
-This was never more evident than at the 2007 French Grand Prix, where he delivered Suzuki its first MotoGP victory in years with a masterclass in a torrential downpour, slicing through the field from tenth on the grid.
-While his MotoGP career was shorter than some, marked by the limitations of his machinery, that day at Le Mans cemented his reputation as a brilliant technician and one of the great wet-weather riders of his generation.
+Chris Vermeulen won the World Supersport title in 2003 before graduating to World Superbikes.
+At the 2007 French Grand Prix, he delivered Suzuki its first MotoGP victory in years by slicing through the field from tenth on the grid in a torrential downpour.
+The Australian's methodical, intelligent approach made him nearly untouchable in wet conditions.
+His MotoGP career was shorter than some, marked by the limitations of his machinery, but that day at Le Mans proved him a brilliant technician and one of the great wet-weather riders of his generation.

 1981–1996